 The menu at rustic-chic Pêche is deceptively pared-down, but don’t let that fool you – this Magazine Street hangout is the best address in town to savour the Gulf’s fresh-off-the-boat bounty.
 Sample just-shucked oysters, zesty tartare from the raw bar and sustainably harvested fish simply grilled on an open fire.
-Sister restaurant Cochon is equally concerned with doing one thing and doing it well: smoked ham hock, pork gumbo and crackling are on the menu here, in a piggy celebration of flavour-packed Cajun cuisine.
+Sister restaurant Cochon is equally concerned with doing one thing and doing it well: smoked ham hock, smoked pork ribs with watermelon pickle and braised pork cheeks with pistachio are on the menu here, in a piggy celebration of flavour-packed Cajun cuisine.

 If you’re in the market for some southern comfort food, make the Ruby Slipper Café your first port of call for hearty omelettes, shrimp-and-grits-topped biscuits and bacon-infused Bloody Marys.
 The beignet market is fiercely competitive in New Orleans; most visitors make at least one pit-stop at Café du Monde for a café au lait and a portion or three of the sinful sugar-dusted snacks.